hopetambala/SI664-docs/exercises/final_project.md

 Install the `django-filter` package and implement a minimum *two* filters.
 Add a `filters.py` file and implement at least one `CharFilter` (text) and one `ModelChoiceFilter` (dropdown) that are based on your principal model as described in [Exercise 9.2](./assignment_v9p2.md).
-You may embed your filter in your list page or embed it in a navigation bar or place it elsewhere.
+You may embed your filter in your list page or place it in a navigation bar or elsewhere.

 ### 4.7 Navigation
 Provide a means to navigate between the various views provided by your app.
-I recommend that implement Bootstrap 4's navigation header, the [navbar](https://getbootstrap.com/docs/4 .0/components/navbar/).
+I recommend that implement Bootstrap 4's navigation header, the [navbar](https://getbootstrap.com/docs/4.0/components/navbar/).

 ### 4.8 Related assignment(s)
 * [Exercise 4.2 (macOS)](./assignment_v4p2_mac.md)